molly/GorillaBot/docs/addingplugins.md

 This is obviously a bit unweildy, so the CommandManager formats the message before sending it to the command to prevent each command having to do this individually.

 ###Command arguments

+####Connection
+`connection` is an instance of the `Connection()` class that allows a command to actually do something of use.
+The functions in `connection` allow the user to send messages to the channel, quit, join, etc. Keep in mind that many of these commands have the potential to do damage, so it's unwise to create commands that do things like allow anyone to cause the bot to quit or allow anyone to tell the bot to say things to the channel.
+See the `plugins/admin.py` file for examples of functions that are restricted to a small number of "bot admins".

 ####Sender
 `sender` is the name of the user, stripped of the cloak and other unnecessary characters.
 From the example above, the CommandManager would assign `sender` as `GorillaWarfare`.